sajuptpm/jiocloud-docs/build_system.md

 ## Puppet

-Puppet will be responsible for the configuration of each individual machine into it's desired roles.
+Puppet is responsible for configuring of each individual machine into it's desired roles.

-For example, if a machine needed to be configured as a database, Puppet is responsible for the logic involved in converting a machine into this role.
+For example, if a machine needed to be configured as a database, Puppet is responsible for the logic involved in converting a blank machine into this role.

-### Openstack API
+## Openstack API

-The openstack API will be used for provisioing all virtual machines and bare-metal servers required for both test environment as well as
+The openstack API will be used for provisioing all virtual machines and bare-metal servers required for both test environment as well as production.

-## Installation and Updates

-The core infrastructure for running CI/CD is installed and updated using Puppet and shares as much code and process as possible with the existing openstack-infra project.

-## Developing on CI/CD framework

-It is recommended that you test all changes for the CI/CD framework locally to avoid the likelyhood of pushing code that may disrupt the function of the CI/CD system.

-## CI/CD components
+### Jenkins

+Jenkins is responsible for launching all jobs used as a part of the build pipeline.

+## JioCloud python tools

 ### python.jiocloud.apply\_resources